peterfairfield/anaxis/p/ava.md

 ## Second Reveal's the same as the first

+Ava's plan is to find the Finders.

+## Nobody Expects The Trascription

+What language do they transcribe to?
+The Black Emporer wants to use Tocharian, and he has strange ways of insisting on it.
+Ava will want to transcribe into the most commonly used system, but the Emporer may be able to make that Tocharian.
+Most works she will copy in the original, but she will be happy to make copies of most everythingn in Tocharian.

+The witches will be moving to transribe into Deep Writing.

 ## Events
  * She will show up for a tourney or trial and bet in their favor.